Lung Cancer and Asbestos

-Lung cancer and asbestos are sometimes connected if a person came into contact with the mineral for an extended period.
-Lung cancer has many causes, including prolonged exposure to asbestos.
+Lung cancer and asbestos are sometimes connected if a person came into contact with asbestos for an extended period.
+Lung cancer has many causes, including prolonged asbestos exposure.
 Treatment involves chemotherapy, surgery, and radiotherapy, but the prognosis is not usually favorable.

 If you’ve developed mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to significant compensation.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.